 And to reduce the production cost, they use the cheapest material available on the market.
 So, for example, when they claim that their product has the most efficient blades, etc., it is false.
 They clone the blades of the best blenders in the market with some modifications to avoid patent infringement lawsuits—the same story with the jar shapes, material, and motors for the cloned blenders.

 Most of the cloned blenders advertise that their containers are made from Tritan material, probably pretending it is the Eastman Tritan copolyester material produced by the US Eastman Company.
 This claim is very questionable.
-The Eastman Tritan containers are not cheap, and they supply the container for Vitamix, Blendtec, and all other commercial-type blenders on the market.
-Thus, these Chinese manufacturers most likely simply clone this Eastham Tritan copolyester.
-No wonder these cloned blenders made out of the cheapest materials will not be durable and simply break easily.
+The Eastman Tritan containers are not cheap; they supply the container for Vitamix, Blendtec, and all other commercial-type blenders on the market.
+Thus, these Chinese manufacturers most likely clone this Eastham Tritan copolyester.
+No wonder these cloned blenders made out of the cheapest materials will not be durable and break easily.
 As a result, they usually come with a 1 to a maximum of 3 years warranty, and there is a chance that the warranty will hardly be served by most of the brands.

-So the important criteria for selecting the best blender among this multitude are as follows:
+So, the important criteria for selecting the best blender among this multitude are as follows:

-- it must have a website with the product it sold (the more products, the more guarantee it may stay on the market for longer);
+• It must have a website with the product it sold (the more products, the more guarantee it may stay on the market for longer);

-- it has to have some reputation with customers and have some reviews on Amazon, Walmart, or other reputable retailers.
+• It has to have some reputation with customers and have some reviews on Amazon, Walmart, or other reputable retailers.

 Another criterion is the price.
 Of course, we were looking for the best value for money.
 Just recently, most of the cloned blenders were sold for around $200-$250, just slightly lower than Vitamix.
 Nowadays, the price dropped, and you can find a reasonable knockoff for under $100.